RIT-EVT/BMS/docs/source/srs.rst

 * Firmware Team Members: Developers on the firmware team who are designing, developing, and testing the DEV1 BMS firmware.
-Members of this team will need to refer to this document throughout the development process to ensure all target needs are met within the agreed upon contraints.
+Members of this team will need to refer to this document throughout the development process to ensure all target needs are met within the agreed upon constraints.
 * Integration Team Members: RIT EVT team members who handle systems level integration on the team.
 These team members may use this document to gain and understanding of how the DEV1 BMS will operate.
 Most critically, how the DEV1 BMS will operate within the structure of the DEV1 architecture.

-The document is layed out where it is not strictly necessary to read all sections in their entirety.
+The document is laid out where it is not strictly necessary to read all sections in their entirety.
 Instead each section should be self-contained and self-entirety within its scope.
 As such audience members are encouraged to read the sections that most pertain to their needs.
 Additionally, the